 It is important to note that there are legal limits imposed by the FDA on selenium used as an additive and that injectable selenium (Bo-Se) is available by prescription only.
 The best course of action is to have your soil tested and to consult with a licensed veterinarian to develop a plan for selenium supplementation, if deemed necessary.
 I am not a veterinarian and cannot provide medical advice for your animals.
 I am sharing my personal experiences for informational purposes only.

-I choose to use oral selenium and vitamin E gel, which is available over-the-counter to supplement my herd.
-While this method of administration is not as effective at treating WMD and deficiency, it is what I have been doing for decades with good results.
+I obtain a bottle of injectable Bo-Se from my veterinarian and administer a subcutaneous injection to my pregnant does one month before kidding.
+However, I choose to keep oral selenium and vitamin E gel, which is available over-the-counter, on hand in my kidding kit.
+While oral selenium is not as effective at treating WMD and deficiency, it can give weak kids just the boost they need.
 The recommended dose of the brand of gel that I have is 2 grams for newborns and 4 grams for adult animals.
 You cannot safely re-administer the dose until 30 days have passed.

 Please note that, unlike the Jump-Start probiotic gel, overdosing selenium gel (or any form of selenium supplementation) is a potential issue.
 Overdosing can cause toxicity symptoms and may result in death.
 Careful measurement of selenium additives, injections, and oral gel is absolutely necessary, along with keeping good records of the date and amount administered.

-This is an item that I don’t currently have, but really want.
-The resuscitator mask is used to inflate the lungs of baby goats that can’t breathe, but have a heartbeat.
+A resuscitator mask can be a life-saver, and is great to have on hand if needed.
+It is used to inflate the lungs of baby goats that can’t breathe, but have a heartbeat.
 This device can also be used to get mucous and debris out of the airway if the kid can breathe, but not normally.
-According to reviews online, it saves lives!

 Optional Items for the Secondary Kidding Kit